 Near North families come from across the city and suburbs, including the following neighborhoods:

-Bucktown, Wicker Park, Logan Square, Humboldt Park, West Town, Lincoln Park, Old Irving, Horner Park, Jefferson Park, Norwood Park, Pilsen/Little Village, Beverly, Bridgeport, Austin, Garfield Ridge, Chatham, Near South/West Side, Lakeview, North Center, River North, Gold Coast, Old Town, Lincoln Square, Ukrainian Village, and Suburbs.
+Bucktown, Wicker Park, Logan Square, Humboldt Park, West Town, Lincoln Park, Old Irving, Horner Park, Jefferson Park, Norwood Park, Pilsen/Little Village, Beverly, Bridgeport, West Loop, South Loop, Lakeview, North Center, River North, Gold Coast, Old Town, Lincoln Square, and Ukrainian Village.